 - Extreme Weight Loss

 It’s important to discuss your medical history with your hair specialist at a complimentary consultation at UFP Hair Restoration in Utah or online.
-They will complete a thorough health assessment and discuss non-surgical options for hair loss and/or possibly hair transplant surgery to help you achieve your goals.
+UFP experts will complete a thorough health assessment and discuss non-surgical options for hair loss and/or possibly hair transplant surgery to help you achieve your goals.
 Drs.
-Thompson and Henstrom offer the most advanced options available for hair restoration today and will provide you with the best results possible.
+Thompson, Henstrom, and Manning offer the most advanced options available for hair restoration today and will provide you with the best results possible.